 deep green to Celadon's outfit

 in the play and started calling the Porcelain "Celadon."

 France being the style-leader of Europe at the time, other countries followed

-It has a smooth satin finish of thick brownish Celadon glaze.
+is sturdily constructed with a smooth satin finish of thick Celadon glaze of deep green.

 artifact was produced in China,